Creating excellent, flawless and compelling write-ups isn’t a simple process.

 All you need to do is copy-paste the article into the interface, select the column on the left to activate the plagiarism and vocabulary enhancer settings and the tool will take several seconds to highlight any mistakes.

-If you use Microsoft products, adding the Grammarly add-in feature for Word and Outlook is an excellent option.
+If you use Microsoft products, adding the Grammarly add-in feature as a Word add-in and Outlook add-in is an excellent option.
 Enabling this shows all the grammatical errors, punctuation mistakes, and wrong vocabulary used.

 It helps in getting rid of redundant words.
-Grammarly is a tool that not only proofreads your content, but it also ensures that its features help you edit the article/manuscript to perfection.
+Grammarly is capable of not only proofreading your content, but also ensuring that its features help you edit the article/manuscript to perfection.